 The first component you are going to require is an Arduino or equivalent microcontroller.
-I would recommend that you use the UNO due to its simplicity, but most boards will work.
-If you are not familiar with Arduino much, I recommend that you go read my guide/tutorial on getting started with Arduino by clicking here.
+I would recommend that you use the UNO due to its beginner-friendliness, but most boards will work.
+If you are not very familiar with Arduino, I recommend that you go read my guide/tutorial on getting started with Arduino by clicking here.

 Next, you are going to require a DC motor, preferably a geared one such as a yellow BO motor, which I will be using, but anything will do.

-Finally, as I mentioned before, you will need an L239D H Bridge which will be used to amplify the Arduino’s current up to the motor’s requirements.
+Finally, as I mentioned before, you will need an L293D H Bridge which will be used to amplify the Arduino’s current up to the motor’s requirements.

 Optionally, you can also use a breadboard as it will make connecting the circuit a whole lot easier and convenient.
 Click here to read more about breadboards and how to use them.

-Start by connecting the VCC and GND pins to the positive and negative terminals respectively of your chosen power source (or battery).
+Start by connecting the VCC and GND pins to the positive and negative terminals respectively of your DC power source (eg: battery).
 Next, connect the motor’s terminals to the two output pins of the IC as shown below-

-Finally, connect two digital pins of your Arduino to the two input pins of the IC and a PWM capable pin to the enable pin on the IC like so, making it finally look like this (I will be explaining this with more detail in the next step so don’t worry if you didn’t fully understand) –
+Finally, connect two digital pins of your Arduino to the two input pins of the IC and a PWM capable pin to the enable pin on the IC, making it look like this (I will be explaining this with more detail in the next step so don’t worry if you didn’t fully understand) –

 Coding and Uploading

-The code for this project will be simple.
-It will accelerate the motor from stationary to maximum speed, de-accelerate it and repeat this in the opposite direction, with this whole cycle repeating indefinetely.
+In this section I will be showing the code for this project.
+It will accelerate the motor from stationary to maximum speed, de-accelerate it and repeat this in the opposite direction, with this whole cycle repeating indefinitely.

 As always, start by defining what pins you have used for speed and direction control.
-While the direction control pins can be regular digital pins (I have used 3 and 4, use whatever you want), the speed control must be done through PWM and requires a PWM capable pin (pins with the squilda ~ before them, I have used 5, use whatever you feel like).
+While the input pins can be regular digital pins (I have used 3 and 4, you use any), the speed control must be done through PWM and requires a PWM capable pin (pins with the tilda ~ before them, I have used 5, you can use any other).
 If you are not familiar with PWM, I have a tutorial ready for you to read so click here.
 I have named them SP, M1 and M2.

 Next, in the setup, set the pin modes of each of the pins.
-They will not be used for measuring any voltage and as a result are going to be output pins.
+They will be output pins.

 Now, to make the program shorter and easier to read, it will be broken into functions to handle speed and direction control.
 First, the speed control as it is simpler.
 It will simply take speed as a parameter (from 0 to 255) and set pin SP to the it.

-Finally, in the main loop, create four for loops, each going from 0 to 255 in increments of 1 with the appropriate delay (I have used 1 second or 1000 milliseconds), changing the speed of the motor each time.
+Finally, in the main loop, create four for loops, each going from 0 to 255 in increments of 1 with the appropriate delay (I have used 1 second), changing the speed of the motor each time.
 Before each loop, remember to set the right direction of the motor.

-Now, your entire program should be looking a little like this-
+Now, your entire program should look as follows-

-You would have also realized that the L239D has the capability to control not just one but two motors.
-Try to control two motors with the Arduino, with both of them spinning at different speeds in different directions.
+As I have said, L293D has the capability to control not just one but two motors.
+You may try to control two motors with the Arduino simultaneously, with both of them spinning at different speeds, in different directions.